HUM-196: Values, Beliefs, and Attitudes (VALCREAC)

-The research group advances the study and knowledge of values, beliefs and attitudes related to various behaviours.
-These include behaviours related to the protection of the environment, as well as those undertaken in the organisational and/or work context, including their repercussions on the health and well-being of employees.
+This research group advances the study of values, beliefs, and attitudes related to a range of behaviors.
+These include behaviors linked to environmental protection, as well as behaviors in organizational and work contexts and their effects on employees’ health and well-being.

 • Analysis of the determinants of individual environmental protection behaviours.